-LGBTIQ advocates have slammed the Trump administration for a policy that will require most transgender troops and military recruits to serve in the gender they were assigned at birth and ban them from transitioning.
+LGBTIQ advocates have slammed the Trump administration for a policy requiring most transgender troops to serve in their biological sex and ban them from gender transitions.

 The memo outlining the policy, signed by Pentagon official David Norquist, says the new limits must be implemented within 30 days, after which the US military will likely discharge trans service members who need hormone treatments or affirmation surgery and can’t or won’t serve in their birth gender, the Associated Press reported.

 After April 12, the order states a service member diagnosed with gender dysphoria can be discharged if they are “unable or unwilling to adhere to all applicable standards, including the standards associated with his or her biological sex, or seek[ing] transition to another gender.”

 People diagnosed with gender dysphoria will not be able to serve unless a doctor certifies they have been “stable in their biological sex” for 36 months, have not transitioned and are willing to serve in their biological sex, according to the policy.
 Military secretaries will be allowed to grant waivers to the requirements on a case-by-case basis.